Soccer legend Hope Solo arrested on DWI, child abuse charges in Winston-Salem - NewsBreak

 Soccer legend Hope Solo arrested on DWI, child abuse charges in Winston-Salem

-Winston-Salem Police Department confirms that they arrested Hope Amelia Stevens, known professionally as Hope Solo, on Thursday in the parking lot of a Winston-Salem business on Parkway Village Circle.
+Winston-Salem Police Department confirms that they arrested Hope Amelia Stevens, known professionally as Hope Solo, in the parking lot of a Winston-Salem business on Parkway Village Circle.

 Court documents say that a passerby observed Solo “passed out behind wheel for over (sic) hour” with the engine running and two kids in the backseat.
 Paperwork says that officers could smell alcohol and she refused a sobriety test and blood was drawn.